ta-web-paris/simple-rest-lab/README.md

 ### `PUT /api/authors/:authorId`

-If the author of id _:authorId_ exists, replace it with the provided data.
+If the author of id `authorId` exists, replace it with the provided data.
 If it doesn't, create an author with the provided data.
 In all cases, send the author at the end.

 If there is an id in the request body, make sure that it matches the one in the URL.